CHAPTER THIRTY—CONDITIONS

 He had trusted James too.

-“Where are Lawrence and Henry in all this…” Eve rumbled beside him.
+“Where are Lawrence and Alice in all this…” Eve rumbled beside him.

 “What happened?”
 Richard ventured.
 The basic explanation he knew was that Larkspur’s co-founder had somehow caught a lawsuit that got bad enough that Larkspur almost had to close its doors entirely.